-He’s been waiting all week for the latest episode of “Shark Tank” to be released, and the finale airs on ABC tonight.
+She’s been waiting all week for the latest episode of “The Bachelorette” to be released, and the finale airs on ABC tonight.

-As he turns on the TV, a loud TurboTax commercial suddenly screeches “Guaranteed Savings” into the room.
+As she turns on the TV, a loud TurboTax commercial suddenly screeches “Guaranteed Savings” into the room.

-Kevin puts his feet up, grabs the remote, and clicks from cable TV to Hulu.
+She puts her feet up, grabs the remote, and clicks from cable TV to her Hulu app.

-He’s decided to stream the finale with no commercials tomorrow and watch past episodes of “Shark Tank” tonight.
+She’s decided to stream the finale with no commercials tomorrow and watch past episodes of “The Bachelorette” tonight to see if she can figure out the final rose recipient earlier on.

 With the rise of streaming platforms, cable providers struggle to remain relevant with high prices and constant commercials interrupting the content experience.

-The benefits of cable vs. streaming continue to be a question that consumers ask themselves — with the answer more and more becoming streaming.
+The benefits of cable v streaming continue to be a question that consumers ask themselves — with the answer more and more becoming streaming.

 Visual Objects surveyed 401 people about their media subscription habits and how much they pay for streaming content and watching new films.